 Salaries - Salary and wages of all employees.
 For represented positions this includes current salary, agreed upon step increases, agreed upon longevity and bilingual pay.
-For non-represented positions this includes current wages, merit increases in accordance with the personnel policy, longevity and bilingual pay, and a projected cost of living increase, if any (to be determined by the Board of Directors).
+For non-represented positions this includes current wages, pay increases in accordance with the personnel policy, longevity and bilingual pay, and projected salary range increases, if any, as determined by the Board of Directors.